nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > info **Hint** Learn more about GraphQL queries [here](http://graphql.org/learn/queries/).

+> info **Hint** It is helpful to organize your code by what we can call your **domain model** (similar to the way you would organize entry points in a REST API).
+In this approach, keep your models (`ObjectType` classes), resolvers and services together within a Nest module representing the domain model.
+Keep all of these components in a single folder per module.
+When you do this, and use the [Nest CLI](/cli/overview) to generate each element, Nest will wire all of these parts together automatically for you.

 #### CLI Plugin

 TypeScript's metadata reflection system has several limitations which make it impossible to, for instance, determine what properties a class consists of or recognize whether a given property is optional or required.
 However, some of these constraints can be addressed at compilation time.
 Nest provides a plugin that enhances the TypeScript compilation process to reduce the amount of boilerplate code required.